tekadesukant/Apache-Tomcat-QuickSet/README.md

 ## Support

-If you encounter any issues or have questions, feel free to open an issue on our [GitHub repository](https://github.com/tekadesukant/Apache-Tomcat-QuickSet) or reach out to our support team.
+If you encounter any issues or have questions, feel free to open an issue on our [GitHub repository](https://github.com/tekadesukant/Apache-Tomcat-QuickSet) or reach out to me.

 Happy coding! 🚀